cepharum/hitchy/docs-source/api/hitchy.md

 };
 ```

-This is the counterpart of same module as before.
-But this time it is relying on the common module pattern mostly to gain access on Hitchy's API.
-During discovery of plugins and components any function exported from either module is invoked with Hitchy's API provided as `this` and global options describing runtime context and arguments passed on starting Hitchy in first argument.
+In this example the same API is exposed as before.
+But this time it is relying on the common module pattern mostly to gain access on Hitchy's API in line two.
+During discovery of plugins and components any function exported by either module is invoked with Hitchy's API provided as `this` and global options describing runtime context and arguments passed on starting Hitchy in first argument.

 :::warning Related Issues
 On exporting an ES6 class in a module Hitchy might falsely consider this module to comply with common module pattern.